albertvisser/scripts/readme.rst

     points the same viewer at a collection of application command references

+**hotstuff**

+    starts up both hotkeys and hotrefs, since I'm using them simultaneously a lot (especially with VI)

 **htmledit**

     starts up my tree-based html editor.
 Takes one optional argument: the filename.

 **lint-all**

-    apply pylint or flake8 checks to all my software projects (under construction)
+    apply pylint or flake8 checks to all my software projects (under construction?)

+**lint_all.py**

+    the same but using lintergui

 **lintergui**